mycaule/reading-resources/README.md

 ##### June

 - [Srini Devadas and Erik Demaine @ MIT 2011 - Introduction to algorithms](https://www.youtube.com/playlist?list=PLUl4u3cNGP61Oq3tWYp6V_F-5jb5L2iHb) focuses in general ideas rather than in details.
 One can refer to [Thomas Cormen et al. book](https://www.goodreads.com/book/show/108986.Introduction_to_Algorithms) for a comprehensive list of modern algorithms.
 - [Github actions documentation](https://help.github.com/en/actions): is now very mature can help automate some of the things I collected on GitHub and replace old CI systems.
-Especially it can be used for [ML operations](https://github.blog/2020-06-17-using-github-actions-for-mlops-data-science/), [YouTube cast](www.youtube.com/watch?v=Ll50l3fsoYs), [`actions-ml-cicd`](https://github.com/machine-learning-apps/actions-ml-cicd)
+Especially it can be used for [ML operations](https://github.blog/2020-06-17-using-github-actions-for-mlops-data-science/) see [YouTube cast](https://www.youtube.com/watch?v=Ll50l3fsoYs) and [`actions-ml-cicd`](https://github.com/machine-learning-apps/actions-ml-cicd)

 ##### May